PHALANGES OF THE FOOT ANATOMY

 DISTAL PHALANGES

-The distal phalanges form the tips of the toes and have unique features for supporting the nail bed.
+The distal phalanges form the tips of your toes and have unique features for supporting the nail bed.

 Characteristics